C-Carroll/C-Carroll/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a recent graduate of App Academy who has a passion for music, the outdoors, friends, but most of all PROGRAMMING.
+I'm a recent graduate of App Academy who has a passion for music, the outdoors, friends, but most of all CODING.
 Throughout my life I've always been involved with live music wether it be at a church or setting up concerts for my city.
 This along with my passion for being outdoors has truly made me who I am today.